-- Recognition Boards are used in every classroom to display our behaviour expectations and our frequently changing focus learning attitude for the class.
-This collective, verbal praise approach to all pupils being successful in achieving a common goal reinforces positive collaboration to benefit all.
-Under no circumstances should a pupil be removed from the recognition board once they have achieved that learning attitude. - Pupils going 'above and beyond' are recognised by being nominated for 'Hot Chocolate Friday'.
-Their names will be called out in the weekly celebration assembly as well as a written nomination to be sent home stating the reasons for the reward. - ✓ Stickers, stamps and certificates are also given out by class teachers to celebrate immediate successes in the classroom. - ✓ Awarding class points and tokens.
+- ✓ Pupils going 'above and beyond' are recognised by being nominated for 'Hot Chocolate Friday'.

+Their names will be called out in the weekly celebration assembly as well as a written nomination to be sent home stating the reasons for the reward. - ✓ Stickers, stamps and certificates are also given out by class teachers to celebrate immediate successes in the classroom. - ✓ Awarding house points via coins or Class Dojo